ollie-hulme/ergodicity-breaking-choice-experiment/README.md

 copy of JAGS, allowing many jobs to be run at the same time. matjags1.m calls the first version of JAGS in "jagstmp1" and so forth.

-"samples&stats" contain the outputs of JAGS, including all relevant statistics and samples for further analysis by plotHLM.m
+"samples_stats" contain the outputs of JAGS, including all relevant statistics and samples for further analysis by plotHLM.m

 The remaining files in the base directory are the main matlab scripts and JAGS models

 # Major Component Description of Data Set

 The original .txt files contain a trial-wise (rows) list of basic variables such as time points of when different events occurred, which buttons were pressed at which time and what kind of stimuli were presented.

-The python script "readingData.py" reads these .txt, computes additional variables and saves them in one .mat file containing all data for all subjects
+The python script "readingData.py" reads these .txt, computes additional variables and saves them in one .mat file containing all data for all subjects.
 For further details on the data, please refer to "Codebook.m"

 # Detailed Setup Instructions - setting up and running JAGS